• Skip to primary navigation

 The dark sand beach of Playas del Coco lies within the Gulf of Papagayo and stretches 3 kilometers (1.8 miles) from point to point.

-Coco beach isn’t a surfing beach, but it is an excellent fishing spot.
-Swimming and bathing are perfectly suitable with nearly year round gentle waves, but the water is not very clear.
+Swimming and bathing are perfectly suitable with nearly year round gentle waves.
 On some days when there is a swell, waves are perfect for skim boarding.
 On those days, you’ll see lots of local kids skim boarding and having fun.

-Three islands can be seen from shore where many divers go to swim with sharks, octopus, turtles and stingrays.
-Many hills and cliffs surround the horseshoe shaped beach and it is a beautiful view to see with green mountains and hills and striking blue water.
+Three islands can be seen from the main beach of El Coco where many divers go to swim with sharks, octopus, turtles and stingrays.
+Many hills and cliffs surround the horseshoe shaped beach.

 The Town

-See what the town looks like in the video below!
+See what this former fishing village looks like in the video below!

 Location